edespino/cloudberry-site/docs/sql-stmts/create-sequence.md

 **`IF NOT EXISTS`**

 Do not throw an error if a relation with the same name already exists.
-Cloudberry Database issues a notice in this case.
+Apache Cloudberry issues a notice in this case.
 Note that there is no guarantee that the existing relation is anything like the sequence that would have been created - it might not even be a sequence.

 **`name`**